 – – –

-Sam Horn, Intrigue Expert and TEDx speaker, is on a mission to help people create respectful communications that add value for all involved.
-Her work- including POP! and Washington Post bestseller Got Your Attention? – has been featured in New York Times and presented to clients as diverse as National Geographic, Four Seasons Resorts, Capital One, Accenture and Cisco.
+Sam Horn, TEDx speaker, and creator of the trademarked Tongue Fu!® process, is on a mission to help people create respectful communications that add value for all involved.
+Her work- including Tongue Fu®, POP! and Washington Post bestseller Got Your Attention? – has been featured in New York Times, Forbes, Readers Digest, and INC, and presented to clients as diverse as National Geographic, Four Seasons Resorts, YPO, Capital One, Accenture, NASA and Cisco.
+If you’d like Sam (or one of her certified Tongue Fu® instructors) to teach your employees how to deal with difficult people – without becoming one themselves, contact Cheri@IntrigueAgency.com